UNECE/ModernStats_R/episodes/01-programming.md

 exercises: 0
 questions:
 - "What is programming?"
-- "What is Object oriented programming"
+- "What is object oriented programming"
 - "How to document code?"
 - "Where can I get help?"
 objectives: